China-U.S. cyber spying row turns spotlight back on shadowy Unit 61398

 Unit 61398's Shanghai base is kitted out with specialist fiber optic lines, while staff are trained in areas from English linguistics to covert communications, network security and cyber attack strategy, according to the Mandiant report.

-The unit's operatives, working under code names such as "UglyGorilla", "DOTA" and "SuperHard", also have close research and recruitment ties with China's leading academic centers such as the prestigious Shanghai Jiaotong University.
+The unit's operatives, working under code names such as "UglyGorilla", "DOTA" and "SuperHard", also have close research and recruitment ties with China's leading academic centres such as the prestigious Shanghai Jiaotong University.

 Publicly available academic reports, school registers, recruitment notices and local online community notice boards show a web of social, educational and academic networks spreading out from the cyber spying unit.
-Military units in China are often organized in this way with schools, sports clubs and social events organized communally for unit members.
+Military units in China are often organised in this way with schools, sports clubs and social events organised communally for unit members.

 TIP OF THE ICEBERG